BACK

 What To Do If Your Tenant Won’t Leave After Their Lease Expires?

-There’s nothing more distressing to a landlord, property owner or manager than having to remove a tenant who refuses to leave when their lease expires.
+There’s nothing more distressing to a landlord, property owner or manager than having to remove a tenant from a rental property who refuses to leave when their lease expires.
 It can be an expensive and time consuming process.
-Moreover, the entire procedure is full of bureaucratic red tape and legal land mines.
-There are, however, some simple steps one can take to lower the cost of removing a tenant and expedite the removal process.
-We’ll exam each below.
+Moreover, the entire procedure is full of bureaucratic red tape and legal land mines—if the landlord accepts rent, for example, it could be drastically harder to remove the tenant.

 Understanding Your Situation